 The Game of ACQUISITIONS

 There is no set formula for obtaining victory in the game of ACQUISITIONS.
-Just by becoming the King or Queen of the largest Kingdom does not assure victory.
-A player needs to manipulate the perfect formula of generating a working supply of Commodity Coins while at the same time, gathering Kingdom Cards in Kingdoms that are growing.
-Therefore, there is a lot of strategy involved in accumulating the largest amount of Commodity Coins but there is always the luck of the draw when building a hand of Destination Cards.
+Becoming the King or Queen of the largest Kingdom does not assure victory.
+A player needs to manipulate the perfect formula of generating a working supply of Commodity Coins, while at the same time, gathering Kingdom Cards in Kingdoms that are growing.
+There is a lot of strategy involved in accumulating the largest amount of Commodity Coins, but there is always the luck of the draw when building a hand of Destination Cards.

 The true beauty of the game of ACQUISITIONS is that every game is different.
 The winner is usually never determined until the end.
-Players must keep constant vigil to the game as one exchange, one trade, or one takeover of Kingdoms can change the outcome of the game.
-Even keeping other players from obtaining Commodity Coins helps a player to build the largest Commodity Cache.
+Players must keep constant attention to the game as one exchange, one trade, or one takeover of Kingdoms can change the outcome of the game.
+Even keeping other players from obtaining Commodity Coins is the same as gaining Commodity Coins.
 The strategies are endless.

 ACQUISITIONS will generally take an hour to an hour and a half to complete.
-Times will depend on the speed of the players to make decisions on their building placements and their obtaining of Kingdom Cards.
+Times will depend on the speed of the players to make decisions on their castle placements and which Kingdom Cards they wish to obtain.
 Yet no matter how long the game takes, it will always generate the excitement to play one more time.